Discover how Bowles farming with 1860 ha of cotton optimised their crop management using FluroSense

 Emery Silberman, Tech Engineer at Bowles, has been central in guiding the fine-tuning of FluroSense to better support Bowles’ agronomists and field staff.
 “Our agronomists are each responsible for checking on about 70 fields per week to figure out what problems exist and how to solve those problems.
 With that alone, they have two full-time employees checking moisture probes while the agronomists spend all their time either checking fields or writing prescriptions or schedules.
 The last thing on their mind is data management let alone zone creation and data flow.
 Thus my goal is to provide the quickest, most up-to-date, and most informative dataset to the agronomist.
 The more time they need to spend thinking about something like variable rate, the less likely it will happen.”

 Guided by Emery, FluroSat enhanced their zone creation tool with additional functionality that allows Emery to dynamically customize his zones based on the factors that are important to him.
 Using FluroSense, Emery can modify zoning breakpoints, set minimum zone sizes and remove field buffer anomalies.

 According to Emery, “The ability to set minimum zone area to remove little spots as well as a buffer to remove the edge-effect of roads is a great tool to have when zoning.”

 With the information provided by Emery using FluroSense, Bowles’ agronomists can direct their efforts to those zones within the fields that need the most attention.
 The insights gained from using multi-spectral data provide advanced warnings of issues that may not be visible until it’s too late.
 An example of this was a low performing area identified and zoned by FluroSense that, when scouted, revealed the early stages of a disease.

-FluroSense is becoming an integral decision-support tool for Bowles, empowering their agronomists and management with data that informs and enhances their experience in determining where and when to act.
+FluroSense has been recognised as "one of the best tools out there" by the technoology team on the Bowles farm, empowering their agronomists and management with data that informs and enhances their experience in determining where and how to act.